 Amerigroup reimburses for covered durable medical equipment (DME) and products commonly found in a pharmacy.
 For all qualified members, this includes medically necessary items such as nebulizers, ostomy supplies or bedpans, and other supplies and equipment.
-For items both Medicare and Medicaid cover, Medicare will pay first and we will pay second.
+For items both Medicare and Medicaid cover, Medicare will pay first, and we will pay second.
 For children and young adults (birth through age 20), Amerigroup also reimburses for items typically covered under the Texas Health Steps Program, such as prescribed over-the-counter drugs, diapers, disposable or expendable medical supplies, and some nutritional products.

 To be reimbursed for DME or other products normally found in a pharmacy for children and young adults (birth through age 20), a pharmacy must be in the pharmacy network or enrolled with us as a DME provider.
-Pharmacies that want to join the network should call Network Enrollment at 1-888-571-8182.
-Pharmacies may apply to become a DME provider with us by calling 713-218-5112 to speak with a Texas credentialing specialist.
+Pharmacies that want to join the network should call Network Enrollment at 866-488-4708.
+Pharmacies may obtain information about becoming a DME provider with us by sending an email to TXCredentialing@amerigroup.com.

 Network pharmacies that are not Amerigroup DME providers should submit claims through the pharmacy benefit.
-Refer to the pharmacy provider manual for information on the claim submission process and call the Pharmacy Help Desk at 1-833-252-0329 for information about DME and other covered products commonly found in a pharmacy for children and young adults (birth through age 20).
+Refer to the pharmacy provider manual for information on the claim submission process and call the Pharmacy Help Desk at 833-252-0329 for information about DME and other covered products commonly found in a pharmacy for children and young adults (birth through age 20).

-Pharmacies enrolled with us as a DME provider should submit medical (CMS 1500) claims in accordance with our standard claims submissions guidelines in the "Billing and Claims Administration" chapter of this manual and subsequent updates.
-DME providers should call Provider Services at 1-800-454-3730 for information about DME and other covered products commonly found in a pharmacy for children and young adults (birth through age 20).
+Pharmacies enrolled with us as a DME provider should submit medical (CMS-1500) claims in accordance with our standard claims submissions guidelines in the Billing and Claims Administration chapter of this manual and subsequent updates.
+DME providers should call Provider Services at 800-454-3730 for information about DME and other covered products commonly found in a pharmacy for children and young adults (birth through age 20).